damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/configuration.md

 # Configuration

-The lib has to be configured with the values of your choice.
-You can to that either with a static config or loading the config from an HTTP endpoint and map the values to the format the library expects.
+Prior to using the library, you must configure it with the appropriate values for your environment.
+You can either configure the application statically, by providing the configuration values at design-time, or you can fetch the configuration from an HTTP endpoint.
+Configurations loaded from an HTTP endpoint must be mapped to the format the library expects.

 ## Configure with static config